-At the completion of the basic sciences curriculum in Aruba, Nucleus University School of Medicine students are eligible and required to take the USMLE Step 1 exam.
+At the completion of the basic sciences curriculum in Aruba, Nucleus University School of Medicine students are required to take the USMLE Step 1 exam.
 USMLE Step 2 and Step 3 exams are administered during clinical rotations in the United States.

 The USMLE is a three-Step examination for medical licensure in the United States.
 It is sponsored by the FSMB and the NBME.
 The USMLE program supports medical licensing authorities and physicians in the United States through development, delivery, and continual improvement of high-quality assessments across the continuum of physicians’ preparation for practice.

 The USMLE assesses an examinee’s ability to apply knowledge, concepts, and principles and to demonstrate fundamental patient-centered skills.
 These skills constitute the basis of safe and effective patient care.
 Health care consumers throughout the nation enjoy a high degree of confidence that doctors who have passed all three Steps of the USMLE have met a common standard.

 Examination committees, composed of medical educators and clinicians, create the examination materials.
 Committee members broadly represent the teaching, practice, and licensing communities across the United States.
 At least two committees of experts critically appraise each test question or case and revise or discard any materials that are outdated or inconsistent with current medical practice.

 This Step assesses whether you understand and can apply important concepts of the sciences basic to the practice of medicine, with special emphasis on principles and mechanisms underlying health, disease, and modes of therapy.
 Step 1 ensures mastery of not only the sciences that provide a foundation for the safe and competent practice of medicine in the present, but also the scientific principles required for maintenance of competence through lifelong learning.
 Step 1 is constructed according to an integrated content outline that organizes basic science material along two dimensions: system and process.